 Too pooped to paint?
 Don't feel like pulling your supplies out, or making a mess?
-Watch to see what I do!
+You've got some options.
+Watch the video to see what I do to keep my creative practice moving when I'm too popped to paint.

-When you make a purchase from the following links, I may receive a small commission.
+Here's what I used in the video... by the way, if you make a purchase from the following links, I'll receive a small commission.
 Thanks for your support!

 Click here to see the variety of zipper pouches at my Red Bubble store.